a327ex/SNKRX/devlog.md

 # Day 10 - 26/02/21

 Another day with almost no sleep and just general low energy because of it...
-I managed to things done though.
+I managed to get things done though.
 I got all the class set bonuses working.
 Here's what they do:

 | Class | Set Numbers | Set Effect |
 | --- | --- | --- |